What is a Planisphere?

 - Discovering which constellations are visible for any given observing time

-- Finding the best time (of day or year) to observe a constellation you want to see
+- Finding the best time of day or year to observe a constellation you want to see

 - Locating a particular planet for any given month from now until 2020

-Northern Hemisphere Star Chart
+Northern Hemisphere Planisphere

-Planispheres are designed to show the sky for a specific band of latitude.
-For that reason, there are a number of different versions printed and you'll need the one most relevant for your location.
+For that reason, there are a number of different versions printed and you’ll need the one most relevant for your location.

-Philip's publish four northern hemisphere planispheres:
+David Chandler publish three northern hemisphere planispheres:

 How Planispheres Work

-Each planisphere is basically two big circles of plastic riveted together at their centres.
+A planisphere is basically two big circles of plastic riveted together at their centres.